albirrkarim/react-speech-highlight-demo/README.md

 There's no refund.

 I love feedback from my customers.
-You can write on the issue tab so when i have time i can try to solve that and deliver for the next update.
+You can write on the issue tab, so when I have time, I can try to solve that and deliver it in the next update.

 Still worry? see the [reviews on producthunt](https://www.producthunt.com/products/react-vanilla-speech-highlight/reviews)